 UTIs and cranberry juice

-Many claim that cranberry juice is the “all-in-one” cure for any urinary tract infection, but is any of this based on fact?
+Many claim that cranberry juice is the “all-in-one” cure for urinary tract infections (UTIs), but is any of this based on fact?
 Cranberries have actually been used for hundreds of years to treat medical illnesses and infections.
-Native Americans have been using them to treat bladder and kidney infections for centuries.
+Native Americans have been using them to treat bladder and kidney infections, including UTIs, for centuries.

 The pilgrims named it the “Cranberry” due to its blossom resembling a crane and used its leaves to fight liver ailments, swollen glands, and mumps.
 They even would wrap their wounds with cranberry leaves to speed up the healing process.